User Guide

 field: int = bpack.field(size=4, offset=0, signed=True)

-If signed is not specified for a field having and integer type, then it is assumed to be False (unsigned).
+If signed is not specified for a field having an integer type, then it

-The signed parameter is ignored if the data type is not int.
+The signed parameter is ignored if the data type is not int

 Default values

-The bpack.descriptors.field() factory function also allows to specify default values using the default parameter:
+factory function also allows to specify

 @bpack.descriptor